Skip to content ↓

 Reception reading and home learning

-Temple Meadow we believe that home learning provides additional learning opportunities for all pupils.
-It allows children to practise and rehearse key skills; to research and explore topics and ideas and to apply their learning in imaginative ways.
-We aim to provide opportunities to support key skills in Communication and Language, Phonics and Maths.
+At Temple Meadow, we believe home learning provides valuable opportunities for children to practise key skills, explore new ideas, and apply their learning in creative ways.
+Our aim is to support development in Communication and Language, Kinetic Letters, Phonics, and Maths.

 Water bottles and snacks

-Personal items including religious items watches, hair slides and sensory aides including glasses should be removed.
-For those children who rely on glasses and other aids such as hearing, a risk assessment would determine what is appropriate.
+Other personal items—including watches, religious items, hair slides, and sensory aids such as glasses—should also be removed.
+For children who rely on aids such as glasses or hearing devices, a risk assessment will be carried out to determine what is appropriate.

 Reception parental support and engagement